 As a teacher, you have a wonderful opportunity to teach the next generation about Long Island Sound and how their actions affect this resource.
 The Long Island Sound Study and its partners provide many free resources and opportunities for formal and nonformal educators.
 Read below for ways you can help us teach students about ways they can protect and restore Long Island Sound!

-Visit our Teacher Resources web page to discover lots of great (FREE!!) resources that you can use to teach your students about Long Island Sound and ways they can protect and resource this precious natural resource.
+Visit our Educational Resources web page to discover lots of great (FREE!!) resources that you can use to teach your students about Long Island Sound and ways they can help protect and restore this precious natural resource.

 Be sure to share these Long Island Sound resources with other teachers and encourage them to incorporate them into their curriculum.

 Late each summer, much of the water in Long Island Sound is trapped beneath a ‘pycnocline,’ the layer that divides lighter surface waters from the denser deep waters.
 Because it doesn’t mix with surface waters, this bottom water may have insufficient oxygen for fish, lobsters and other animals to live.